José Aldunate: Formation, positions and missions in the Society of Jesus

 In addition to his work at the ASICH, José Aldunate began his work as a professor of ethics at the Pontifical Catholic University of Chile in Santiago.
 In 1952 he was also Master of Novices; then, director of the Message magazine and director of the Center of Sociocultural Investigations CISOC-Bellarmine; finally, he was named Provincial of the Jesuits in Chile.

 The 1960s were marked by changes in the world and in the Church, with the Second Vatican Council, which defined the course of Aldunate.

 Life as a Jesuit worker

-Although it was a normal thing in his career to ascend and learn, experience and work over the years, for Father José Aldunate life took another direction so far as a Director of the Jesuits of Chile he decided to become a worker priest.
+Although it was a normal thing in his career to ascend and learn, for Father José Aldunate, life took another direction.
+While a Director of the Jesuits of Chile, he decided to become a worker priest.